Myelodysplastic syndrome (MDS) involves abnormal production of blood cells in your bone marrow.

 - What causes MDS?

 - Next steps

 What is MDS?

 MDS is not a single disease but a group of diseases that affect blood-cell formation.
-In all forms of MDS, a bone marrow problem leads to low levels of blood cells circulating in the bloodstream.
+In all subtypes of MDS, a chronic bone marrow problem leads to low levels of blood cells circulating in your bloodstream.

 - “Myelo” refers to bone marrow, which is the body’s blood-cell factory.

 - “Dysplastic” refers to abnormal growth or development.